code-423n4/code-contests/contests/01-slingshot/README.md

 As this code conforms to [NatSpec](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format) formatting specifications, lower level details regarding function can be found as comments within the code itself.

+### Sharing Vulnerability/Discovery POC
+Should you identify a vulnerability or bug and have a POC that demonstrates the exploit, please create a private repository and share the POC with the contest Judge.